 The header of a Unity Object drawer refers to the element located at the very top of the drawer that contains information and controls related to the target of the drawer.
 In GameObject drawers this contains the name of the target GameObject and controls for things such as changing the active state of the GameObject. ..

 Pinging refers to the displaying and highlighting of an Unity Object either in the Hierarchy of Project view.
 This can happen in response to clicking an Object reference field in the inspector, or as a new feature in Power Inspector, by middle-clicking headers of Unity Objec..

 “Drawer target” is used to refer to the target that the drawer represents.
 Usually this means a class member such as a field or a property, but in the case of Unity Object Drawers, this means the target Unity Object.
 Not to be confused with Target Object, which refers to the Unity Object holds the ..

 Editor refers to the class that is responsible for drawing Unity Objects in the default inspector.
 Power Inspector by default does not use editors for drawing Unity Objects, but utilizes its own drawers for the job, except when Unity Objects have custom editors.
 Sometimes the drawers of Unity Objects in Power Inspector can also be ..

-Lock mode is a special mode that when enabled, has the inspector retain the same target Object, even if other Objects are selected in the editor.
+Lock mode is a special mode for inspector views that when enabled has the view retain the same target, even if other Objects are selected in the editor.
 You can toggle lock mode on and off from the lock icon found on the inspector toolbar.
 When lock mode is active a red indicator is displayed ..